mariaGarofalakis/asr_for_children_in_danish/src/language_model/README.md

 wget -O - https://kheafield.com/code/kenlm.tar.gz | tar xz
 mkdir kenlm/build && cd kenlm/build && cmake .. && make -j2
 ```
-then execute the file **language_model_dataset.py** in order to extract the .txt  file which you are going to give as input to **kenlm/build/bin/lmplz**, in other words execute the shell comand:
+then execute the file **language_model_dataset.py** in order to extract the .txt  file which you are going to give as input to **kenlm/build/bin/lmplz**, in other words execute the shell comand ("/src/language_model/text.txt" is the path to the .txt file):

 ```
 kenlm/build/bin/lmplz -o 5 <"/src/language_model/text.txt" > "5gram.arpa"